Dual Coding: Why Words and Images Together Strengthen MemoryInfographic explaining dual coding theory for teachers

 13. Sequencing with Images: When teaching processes or narratives, use numbered images students must sequence correctly.
 This requires processing both the visual content and the logical verbal sequence, creating interlinked memory traces across both channels.

 14. Dual Coding Review Activities: During revision, alternate between describing images verbally and drawing concepts from verbal descriptions.
-This bi-directional practice strengthens the connections between channels and builds flexible retrieval abilities.
+This bi-directional practise strengthens the connections between channels and builds flexible retrieval abilities.

 15. Classroom Visual Anchors: Create classroom displays that pair key vocabulary or concepts with consistent visual representations.
 These environmental supports provide ongoing dual coding exposure, reinforcing verbal-visual associations through repeated incidental learning.